mballoni/StubbyArduino/README.md

 # Stubby Arduino software

-Arduino based source code for the [stubby project](https://hackaday.io/project/770-stubby-the-teaching-hexapod).
+Arduino based source code for the [stubby project](https://hackaday.io/project/770-stubby-the-teaching-hexapod)

 Original AVR code can be found [here](https://github.com/thebiguno/stubby)

+More detailed documentation can be found [here](http://stubby.digitalcave.ca/stubby/)

+STL parts are at [this repository](https://github.com/mballoni/stubby)

 Many of the files were removed and replaced for arduino specific for the described hardware above.
 I kept only the core logic for the reverse kinematics and some more like the serial protocol for calibration